raul-izquierdo/english/sources/grammar/Parts of Speech/Adverbs.md

     = wholly (f)
     ?
 Estoy totalmente de acuerdo contigo : `I completely agree with you`

+casi no podía ... = I could hardly
+    ?
+Casi no podía respirar : `I could hardly breathe`

 ## Adverbs of Comment (speaker's attitude or opinion)

 en realidad = actually